scipp/scippneutron/docs/developer/deployment.rst

 #.
 Push the tag to origin, which will trigger the tagged release pipeline

 .. note::
-  As part of the ``conda build`` step mantid's imports are tested.
+  Mantid's imports are tested as part of the ``conda build`` step.
 Packaging can therefore fail if mantid does not appear to work (import).

 .. warning::
   When running ``conda build`` locally, ensure that ``conda-build`` is up to date (``conda update conda-build``).
   This can be a source of difference between what is observed on the CI (install fresh into clean conda env) and a potentially stale local environment.
   You should also ensure that the channel order specified is the same as is applied in the CI for your ``conda build`` command.
   Refer to order applied in ``conda build`` step in pipeline yaml file.
 Priority decreases from left to right in your command line argument order.
   You should also ensure that your local `~/.condarc` file does not prioritize any unexpected/conflicting channels and that flag settings such as ``channel_priority: false`` are not utilized.
   Note that you can set ``--override-channels`` to your ``conda build`` command to prevent local `.condarc` files getting getting in the way.